2251821381/Disentangle-VSC/README.md

-# Voice Conversion with Limited Speech Data based on Feature Disentanglement Using Variational Auto-Encoder(FDVAE-VC)
+# Parallel Voice Conversion based on Feature Disentanglement Using Variational Auto-Encoder(FDVAE-VC)
 This repository provides a Pytorch implementation of FDVAE-VC, which can separate the speech into content, timbre, rhythm, pitch, and accent.

 # Dependencies